 - Determine how each pain’s effect spreads through the organization and affects people beyond the original source.

 - Apply the value you’re selling to each link of the chain, and perhaps establish partnerships with other organizations that can help you build on your value proposition.

 For most of your customers, you probably have a relationship with one or two of the people who use your solution.
-By building a Pain Chain, you are naturally forced to look at all potential touchpoints of your solution.
+By building a Pain Chain, you are naturally forced to look at all potential touchpoints of your solution so you can add customer value.
 You may realize you don’t have a complete picture or a good understanding of how your software or service solution resolves pain points of users upstream or downstream of your solution.

 What does a Pain Chain look like?